Jinwooooo/jinwooooo-blog/_posts/2018-10-22-browndust-arena-formation-:-granhildr-support-formation.md

 * **+0 ~ +2** Improvement in Barrier.
 It's not bad, but there's a upper bound for barriers, so it's not much of an improvement
 * **+3 ~ +5** Now has reflect damage on Debuff Reflection.
 The numbers aren't so high, so I wouldn't expect too much from here either
-* **+6 ~ +8** This is the pinnacle of Granhildr.
+* <span style="color:blue">**+6 ~ +8** This is the pinnacle of Granhildr.
 With set hp buff and decent % hp runes, she will hit like a truck if you give enough buffs on her.
-This is the moment where Granhildr is able to become a dps tank (like fighter/brawler type) instead of just taunt tank with ok reflection.
+This is the moment where Granhildr is able to become a dps tank (like fighter/brawler type) instead of just taunt tank with ok reflection.</span>
 * **+9 ~ +10** I wouldn't recommend investing AC here.
 In terms of functionality, nothing changes.

 **Refithea**